homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 BPF was a novel approach to filter packets **completely in the kernel**!

-Steven McCanne and Van Jacobson at the Lawrence Berkeley Laboratory came up with the BSD Packet filter.
-It was first introduced to Linux in 1997, in kernel version 2.1.75, as the Berkeley Packet Filter (BPF).
+Steven McCanne and Van Jacobson at the Lawrence Berkeley Laboratory came up with the BSD Packet filter in 1993.
+It was introduced to Linux in 1997, in kernel version 2.1.75, as the Berkeley Packet Filter (BPF).
 BPF was the first to implement a register-based filter evaluator(VM) in the kernel.
 The BPF virtual machine emulates a register-based CPU and has 10 registers, each with a specific role!

 The BPF virtual machine has a 32-bit instruction set similar to assembly which allows for defining complex filters easily and with immense flexibility.
 For instance, these are the BPF instructions to filter out any packets not using the Internet Protocol(IP):